mbsa-tud/tsad_platform/README.md

 ### The "modelOptions" struct

 The platform recognizes a model/algorithm by its configuration.
 This configuration is stored in a struct with a single key called **`modelOptions`**.
 The value of this key contains all relevant information.
-When adding a configured model to one of the lists of models on the [Training](#training-and-optimization) panel, the **ItemsData** property of that list (which is a struct array in this platform) gets extended by such a struct.
+When adding a configured model to the list of models on the [Training](#training-and-optimization) panel, the **ItemsData** property of that list (which is a struct array in this platform) gets extended by such a struct.

 The following figure shows an example for the fully-connected autoencoder (FC AE):